-- received and considered a detailed presentation on management's priorities and asset valuation, including strategies aimed at long-term growth for the Company - all of which were fully funded; - (b) received a sensitivity analysis with respect to the payment of a potential dividend, and discussed and considered the timing and quantum of a dividend in light of the Company's operational and cash position, and the cash that would remain following payment, including in the event that: - the Montez transaction entered into by Sears Canada, which was expected to close in January 2014, did not close; or - (ii) projected revenues and earnings were not achieved; - (c) received and considered a detailed presentation from the CFO regarding the financial and operational position of the Company, future cash requirements, cash flow and liquidity, and the impact of the payment of a dividend of \$5 per share on the Company's financial and liquidity position in 2013 and 2014; - (d) received and considered a presentation from the chair of the Board's investment committee regarding the Plan; and - (e) received confirmation from management, following consultation with Deloitte, that the statutory solvency requirements were met and received a certificate of solvency from the CFO prior to approving the 2013 Dividend. - 79.
+- received and considered a detailed presentation on management's priorities and asset valuation, including strategies aimed at long-term growth for the Company-all of which were fully funded; - (b) received and considered a dividend sensitivity analysis and discussed and considered the timing and quantum of a dividend in light of the Company's operational and cash position, and the cash that would remain following payment, including in the event that - the Montez transaction, which was expected to close in January 2014, did not close; or - (ii) projected revenues and earnings were not achieved; - received and considered a detailed presentation from the chief financial officer regarding the financial and operational position of the Company, future cash requirements, cash flow and liquidity, and the impact of the payment of a dividend of \$5 per share on the Company's financial and liquidity position in 2013 and 2014; - (d) received and considered a presentation from the chair of the Board's investment committee regarding the Plan; and

+- (e) received confirmation from management, following consultation with Deloitte, that the statutory solvency requirements were met and received a certificate of solvency from the chief financial officer prior to approving the 2013 Dividend. - 89.
 All but two of the directors, Campbell and Ron Weissman, were members of the Board when Sears Canada had declared an extraordinary dividend less than one year earlier, after receiving legal advice about their duties in relation to declaring dividends.
 The Board, which was composed of highly skilled and experienced corporate directors with expertise in retail, finance, accounting, and law, had significant and specific experience relating to these duties.
-In addition, the Board had the benefit of the participation of both the general counsel and the assistant general counsel at the Audit Committee and Board meetings.

-- 80. The two directors who were not members of the Board when it approved the 2012 Dividend were, like the other directors, satisfied that the 2013 Dividend was in the best interest of Sears Canada on the basis of the information provided to them in advance of and at the Audit Committee and Board meetings, their discussions with other members of the Board, and the information presented to the Board by management on November 18, 2013. - 81.
-The Former Directors did not have a material relationship with Sears Holdings, ESL, or Lampert which could reasonably have been expected to interfere with their independent judgment in supporting the 2013 Dividend.
-At all material times, and in particular on November 18, 2013, the Former Directors were not conflicted and exercised their independent judgment with a view to the best interests of Sears Canada in voting to approve the 2013 Dividend.
-Their historic relationships with Sears Holdings, ESL, and Lampert did not motivate any decisions whatsoever in which they participated as directors of Sears Canada. - 82.
-Additionally, and in any event, the interests of all shareholders with respect to the Company's declaration of the 2013 Dividend were aligned, all shareholders were treated the same, and Sears Holdings, ESL and Lampert had the strongest interest in (and investment in) the ongoing financial and operational success of Sears Canada. - 83.
-The 2013 Dividend was not approved by the Board with undue haste, in an ill-considered manner, or "in concert" with Sears Holdings, Lampert or ESL.
-Nor was the timing or quantum of the 2013 Dividend driven or dictated by Sears Holdings, Lampert or ESL, or their need for funds.
-The circumstances surrounding the approval of the 2013 Dividend did not raise "red flags".
+In addition, the Board had the input and advice of both the general counsel and the assistant general counsel, who attended the Audit Committee and Board meetings. - 90.
+The two directors who were not members of the Board when it approved the 2012 Dividend were, like the other directors, satisfied that the 2013 Dividend was in the best interests of Sears Canada on the basis of the information provided to them in advance of and at the Audit Committee and Board meetings, their discussions with other members of the Board, and the information presented to the Board by management on November 18, 2013. - 91.
+None of the Former Directors had a material relationship with Sears Holdings, ESL, or Lampert which could reasonably have been expected to interfere with their independent judgment in supporting the 2013 Dividend.
+At all material times, and in particular on November 18, 2013, the Former Directors were not conflicted and exercised their independent judgment with a view to the best interests of Sears Canada when they voted to approve the 2013 Dividend.3 Any historic relationships between some of the Former Directors and Sears Holdings, ESL, or Lampert did not in any way affect their decisions as directors of Sears Canada.

-3 Although the Former Directors were not considered to be independent under National Instrument 52-110, which relates to independence for the purpose of audit committee membership only, the Former Directors were not members of the Audit Committee.
+3 Harker and Crowley were not considered to be independent under National Instrument 52-110, which relates to independence for the purpose of audit committee membership only.
+They were not members of the Audit Committee.